With 18 casinos, lottery games and horse race betting in Iowa, placing a bet is nothing new to bettors in the Hawkeye State.

 There are two primary ways to reach responsible gambling services in Iowa:

-You need to be at least 21 years or older to gamble online in Iowa; however, those 18 and older can play lottery games.
-Protecting minors from online gambling is part of the licensing conditions for the new online sports betting sites.
+You need to be at least 21 years old to gamble online in Iowa; however, those 18 and older can play lottery games.
+Protecting minors from online gambling is part of the licensing conditions for online sports betting sites.

-The primary age verification method is using the last four digits of your Social Security number as part of the registration process.
+The primary age verification method uses the last four digits of your Social Security number as part of the registration process.
 You aren’t required to send backup documentation/proof of age unless your account gets flagged during a security audit.

-With the rollout of nearly 38 online sportsbooks, responsible gambling is about to become a hot topic in Iowa.
+With nearly 20 online sportsbooks, responsible gambling is a hot topic in Iowa.

-Most people understand that protection against those unfortunate enough to develop gambling problems is a crucial element of making betting, live casinos and lottery games available to all.
+Most people understand that protection against those unfortunate enough to develop gambling problems is crucial for making betting, live casinos, and lottery games available to all.

-Fortunately, Iowa already offers an excellent infrastructure for assisting problem gamblers.
-It includes a state-wide, self-exclusion program for casinos and racetracks, plus a treatment center at the Iowa Department of Public Health, which not only links with treatment professionals, it provides assistance for friends and family, too.
+Fortunately, Iowa offers an excellent infrastructure for assisting problem gamblers.
+It includes a state-wide self-exclusion program for casinos and racetracks, plus a treatment center at the Iowa Department of Public Health, which links with treatment professionals and assists friends and family.

 Furthermore, you’ll find some tools to help manage your gambling at online sports betting sites.
-These include the ability to set limits, timeouts or even self-exclude from each site.
+These include the ability to set limits, timeouts, or even self-exclude from each site.
+Education among student-athletes is also key to responsible gambling in Iowa.